mosamadeeb/vortex_mo2_yakuza_plugins/README.md

 Create a new game instance and choose the Yakuza game you want to mod.
 If you had some mods installed in your Ryu Mod Manager `/mods/` folder, you will get an option to import them into Mod Organizer.
 They will be imported according to their load order as defined by Ryu Mod Manager.

+Games have to be run through Mod Organizer in order for the mods to be applied.
+However, you can create a shortcut to desktop to run the game through Mod Organizer without opening it first.

+Alternatively, if you want to run the game through Steam with mods, you can follow these steps:

+ - Go the game in your Steam library
+ - Click on the settings icon -> Properties
+ - Put the following line in the Launch Options field (**including the quotes**), where `<MO_DIR>` is your Mod Organizer directory:

+`"<MO_DIR>\ModOrganizer.exe" %command%`

 ## Vortex

 Vortex will show an error if the mod that was downloaded is not supported/has an invalid format.
 In that case, you can either install it manually or ask the mod author to reupload the mod with RMM support.